hashbangcode/vlad-docs/usage/variables.md

 __use_host_id__

 Add RSA or DSA identity from host to guest on 'vagrant up'.
-Does not support identites that require a passphrase.
+Does not support identities that require a passphrase.

 Options include:

 - false         : don't add anything
 - true          : add default files  (~/.ssh/id_rsa, ~/.ssh/id_dsa & ~/.ssh/identity)
 - "[filename]"  : add a specific file e.g. /Users/username/.ssh/[filename]

+NOTE: In order for this to work correctly you also need to setup agent forwarding on your host machine.
+This is done by including the following into your ~/.ssh/config file.
+This assumes that you are keeping the default '.local' domains that come with Vlad.

+    Host *.local
+        ForwardAgent yes

 default value: false